 SEAS Experiential Learning Programs (ELP) help students gain engineering experience that complements the classroom.
 A major focus is hands-on projects sourced from industry and the community, and self-defined projects.
 The ELP continuum includes 4 major elements: Tinkering, Intramurals, Internships/Co-Ops and Senior Design.

 Students should participate in work experience classes and research opportunities.
 Independent study, internships, and co-op experiences are available.
 Students can obtain internships and job experiences through UB's Career Services.
-The Experiential Learning Network (ELN) is a clearing house for undergraduate research opportunities.
+Experiential Learning Network (ELN) is a clearing house for undergraduate research opportunities.

 Undergraduate Research and Design Experience